tebri11/en-for-designers/03-aboutness/03-aboutness.md

 ![Alt text description.](me.jpg)

-When I was a child I try to art school in Prague named DRAW PLANET.
-Besides my next hobbies included dancing - cheerleaders, street dance, hip hop, aerobic, etc.
+When I was a child I went to an art school in Prague named DRAW PLANET.
+I went to this art course for about 2 years.

-I went to this art course for about 2 years and after primary school, I went to secondary school DUKE - of Design and Art, Book Culture, and Economics Náhorní.
-For about 10 days I participated in practice in a small IT company named Abuco ICT and they gave me a job like graphic.
+After primary school, I went to secondary school DUKE - of Design and Art, Book Culture, and Economics Náhorní.

+For about 10 days I was in practice in a small IT company named Abuco ICT and they gave me a job as a graphic designer.
+I create web design, online banners, posts, visual identity, icons, illustrations, etc.

-However now I am a student in VŠKK, I am working externally with a few companies.
-In the future a would like to find my dream job.
+However now I am a student in VŠKK, I am working externally for a few companies.
+My hobbies are dancing, sketching, painting, listening to music, and playing games.